Blosc/bloscpack/README.rst

 TODO
 ----

-* Introduce an appendix as discuessed per mailinglist
+* Introduce an appendix as discussed per mailinglist
 * quiet verbosity level
 * possibly provide a BloscPackFile abstraction, like GzipFile
 * document library usage
 * subcommand e or estimate to estimate the size of the uncompressed data.
 * subcommand v or verify to verify the integrity of the data
-* subcommend i or info to print information of the file, e.g. decoded header and offsets
+* subcommand i or info to print information of the file, e.g. decoded header and offsets
-* Deafaults everywhere.
+* Defaults everywhere.
 To improve the semantics of future library usage, whenever we see a keyword argument that has a defined default, that default should be used.
 Should make the whole thing more coherent.
 * partial decompression?